JoaoVitorLima242/working_with_e2e_and_coverage/readme.md

 For tests, we used pure NodeJS with supertest and nyc.
 - Supertest: Library to simulate HTTP requests.
-- NYC: Library to coverage the code.
+- NYC: Library to cover the code.

 If you run `npm run test:cov`, you can see that 100% of the code is being covered!
 NYC prevents that we forgot a line using warnings and files to show which lines we are not covering.